BibinBJacob/asic-design-class/README.md

 ### Result : Final waveform showing the sum of first 1 to 9 numbers as 2D in hex format is same for Verilog and TL Verilog.

+# Task 9 : BabySoc Simulation

+## Two IPs PLL and DAC are added to RISC-V Core

+### i) Phase-Locked Loop
+Phase-Locked Loop (PLL) is a control system that generates an output signal whose phase is related to the phase of an input signal.
+It is widely used in telecommunications, computers, and other digital systems for synchronizing signals, generating stable frequencies, and recovering a signal from noise.

+### ii) Digital-to-Analog Converter
+A Digital-to-Analog Converter (DAC) is a device that converts digital data, usually in the form of binary numbers, into an analog signal.
+This is commonly used in audio systems to convert digital audio files into analog signals that can be played through speakers or headphones.